SplinterSword/Medicoed/README.md

-# Medicoed_Frontend
+# Medicoed
-This is the frontend of Medicoed_Frontend
+This is the frontend of Medicoed